anp135/phpbb-ext-altocms/README.md

 Copy the extension to phpBB/ext/anp135/altocms

-Go to "ACP" > "Customise" > "Extensions" and enable the "AltoCMS" extension.
+1. Go to "ACP" > "Customise" > "Extensions" and enable the "AltoCMS" extension.

+2. Configure the same COOKIE host for both systems (Alto and phpBB).

+3. Create triggers for session replication.

 ## Tests and Continuous Integration